Factor Out The Gcf From The Polynomial

 What is the Greatest Common Factor (GCF)?

-For example, consider the numbers 12 and 18.
-The factors of 12 are 1, 2, 3, 4, 6, and 12.
+Here's one way to look at it: consider the numbers 12 and 18.
+Also, the factors of 12 are 1, 2, 3, 4, 6, and 12.
 The factors of 18 are 1, 2, 3, 6, 9, and 18.
 The greatest common factor of 12 and 18 is 6.
 Now, consider the polynomial 4x² + 6x.
 The GCF of the coefficients 4 and 6 is 2.
 Both terms also contain the variable x, with the lowest power being (or simply x).
-Therefore, the GCF of 4x² + 6x is 2x.
+Which means, the GCF of 4x² + 6x is 2x.

 The Scientific Foundation: Distributive Property

 When we factor out the GCF from a polynomial, we are looking for the 'a' in the equation ab + ac = a(b + c).
-We identify the common factor 'a' in each term (ab and ac) and then "undistribute" it, leaving us with a(b + c).
+Practically speaking, we identify the common factor 'a' in each term (ab and ac) and then "undistribute" it, leaving us with a(b + c).
 This transformation doesn't change the value of the expression; it merely rewrites it in a more simplified and useful form.

-For example, let's revisit 4x² + 6x.
+To give you an idea, let's revisit 4x² + 6x.
 We identified the GCF as 2x.
-We can rewrite each term as a product of 2x and another factor: 4x² = 2x * 2x and 6x = 2x * 3.
+On top of that, we can rewrite each term as a product of 2x and another factor: 4x² = 2x * 2x and 6x = 2x * 3.
 Now, we can apply the reverse distributive property: 4x² + 6x = 2x * 2x + 2x * 3 = 2x(2x + 3).

 A Brief History